graphpql/graphpinator/docs/examples/SimpleInterface.md

     )
 ```

-Similiar approach is surely available for other frameworks aswell.
+A similar approach is surely available for other frameworks as well.

 If you are using some other framework and wish to expand this example, please send a PR.